droukin-jobs/packer/README.md

 # COMPILE

-`make packer` will create `packer.exe` - the binary with packer algorytthm.
+`make pack` will create `pack.exe` - the binary with packer algorytthm.

 `make struct` will create `struct.exe` - struct with bitfields.